 The Adirondack Park Named a Top 5 Forest Bathing Destination Worldwide By National Geographic

-Close your eyes and imagine being deep in a forest surrounded by tall trees and lush greenery.
+Close your eyes and imagine being deep in a forest surrounded by tall trees and lush greenery or fresh snowfall.
 As you soak in all the sights, sounds, and smells, you'll start to feel relaxed and appreciate the tranquility of the natural world.

-This is the practice of forest bathing, a sensory and healing journey you must experience in the great outdoors.
+This is the practice of forest bathing, a sensory and healing journey you must experience in the great outdoors during any and all of the four seasons.
 In fact, along with popular destinations like Costa Rica, Hawaii, and New Zealand, National Geographic named New York's Adirondack Park a Top 5 place for forest bathing worldwide!

 Photo Credit: Noah Smith